lrakhman/parkstorm/README.md

 3) Do this in the terminal: ``psql -d $DB_NAME $DB_USER < the_business.sql``

+To verify it worked, open the rails console and check that there are 888 regions.

 see this link for more details (some of the details are irrelevant): http://www.bigfastblog.com/landsliding-into-postgis-with-kml-files